Bug #367

 projects soon.

-Updated by Martin Jacquet over 1 year ago
+Updated by Martin Jacquet about 2 years ago

 I did some tests with both mrsim-genom3 and mrsim-gazebo, it seems to work fine, at least for the overall drone behavior.